Cherry-Corporation/pi-server/README.md

 # pi-server
 A remotely manageable server for Raspberry Pi 5, controlled from your terminal using `vm-manager.py`.
 This tool offers an efficient way to manage multiple virtual machines on Raspberry Pi devices, whether for personal projects or lightweight production deployments.

+### For High-Seas Visitors!!!!!
+this project was made with the help of ai(github copilot)

 ## Overview
 `pi-server` is a lightweight API-based virtual machine manager designed specifically for Raspberry Pi devices.
 While it was originally created for personal use, it can be adapted for a production environment.
 It simplifies the management of virtual machines by providing a straightforward interface that can be accessed remotely.